gras2015/nodemongo/README.md

 # nodemongo
-It's a an application with Node.js, Express et MongoDB
+It's an application with Node.js, Express et MongoDB